pawanshetty/Math-Expression-Solver/README.md

-A Code to evaluate complex mathematical expression.
-Still in pre-pre-pre-alpha stage
+A Code to evaluate any mathematical expression.
+WIP forever